 Moreover, looking at the future, the era of fullyfledged population decline is expected to arrive, along with further progress of globalization, and we anticipate that management needs of SMEs will become more sophisticated and diversified.
-It is precisely the mission of the Shoko Chukin Bank to support SMEs and the local economy by making the most of its network and solution functions, in addition to its role in fulfilling the safety net function, in response to such management needs of SMEs.
+It is precisely the mission of the Bank to support SMEs and the local economy by making the most of its network and solution functions, in addition to its role in fulfilling the safety net function, in response to such management needs of SMEs.

-While the business environment surrounding financial institutions is expected to undergo even greater changes due to another round of additional monetary easing by the Bank of Japan, we will respond adequately to these changes and at the same time continue to work with all our power to enhance the corporate value of SMEs and SME cooperatives and to contribute to revitalization of the local community as a financial institution trusted and chosen by all.
+While the business environment surrounding financial institutions is undergoing changes due to monetary easing by the Bank of Japan, we will continue to work with all our power to enhance the corporate value of SMEs and SME cooperatives and to contribute to revitalization of the local community as a financial institution trusted and chosen by all, by thoroughly ensuring and implementing business operations based on our customer-first policy.

 First and foremost, the Shoko Chukin Bank makes it a principle to handle, with consideration and courtesy, loan consultations from SMEs whose business performance and cash flows are impacted by adverse factors and to show due consideration for the circumstances of each individual applicant.
-Furthermore, as a designated financial institution that is responsible for conducting crisis response measures, the Shoko Chukin Bank will swiftly implement such measures, while continuing to put in the utmost effort to fulfill the safety net function.
+Furthermore, as a designated financial institution that is responsible for conducting crisis response measures, the Shoko Chukin Bank will swiftly and properly implement such measures, while continuing to put in the utmost effort to fulfill the safety net function.

-With regard to supporting growth, in cooperation with regional financial institutions we will provide risk money to SMEs and SME cooperatives working together with other business operators to use local resources, in addition to SMEs engaged in strategic overseas development and key local companies that have a great influence on the economy of the local community.
-Amid anticipated acceleration of business reorganization and structural reform, the Bank intends to strengthen initiatives such as support for overseas expansion, support for M&As and business succession, and business matching.
+With regard to supporting growth, in collaboration with regional financial institutions we will provide risk money to SMEs engaged in strategic overseas development, key local companies that have a great influence on the economy of the local community and SMEs and SME cooperatives working together with other business operators to use local resources.
+In anticipation of the growing needs for capital investment aimed at improvement of productivity, business restructuring including consolidation, responses to labor shortage, etc., the Bank intends to strengthen initiatives such as supply of growth funds in a timely and appropriate manner, support for overseas expansion, support for M&As and business succession, and business matching.